34Mx/34Mx/README.md

 **`Frontend and Backend Dev`**

-I am an independent young software developer who mainly focuses on web and mobile applications, frontend development and networking.
+I'm a young software developer who mainly focuses on web and mobile applications, frontend development and networking.
 So get ready to experience projects from different categories.

 ---
 ### Languages and Tools